Money Island, Paracel Islands

-Claim to the island, as part of the Paracels, has been made by the Republic of China (Taiwan) and Vietnam.
-While the island is uninhabited, patrols are made by the Navy of the People's Republic of China, who have built a fisherman's rest area there.
+Claims to the island, as part of the Paracels, have been made by the Republic of China (Taiwan) and Vietnam.
+While the island is uninhabited, patrols are conducted by the Navy of the People's Republic of China, who have built a fishermen's rest area there.
 It is believed that the south channel was cut by Chinese naval personnel.